 In additional to Capital Gains Tax (CGT), before January, a fee had to be paid for Social Charges on any capital gain.
 The rate for Social Charges was 15.5%.
 However, since January, French residents and not French residents are entirely exempt to pay these Social Charges.

 French laws were require that non-resident sellers used to be obliged to appoint a “représentant fiscal” on the sale of property in France.
 The role of the fiscal representative is simply to verify that the correct amount of tax is being paid on the transaction.

 There were no fixed tariffs for this ‘service’ and very little transparency about those who impose them.
 The charges were sometimes quite eye-watering.
 Seller were expected to pay a minimum of 1 % of the selling price of the property, although most of them were paying substantially more.
 However since 2015, this Fiscal Representation has become free of charge for French residents and European residents.

-2015 is the good time to sell property in France, so Take the first step today and a Harrison Brook Adviser will be in touch shortly to understanding of your selling requirements in greater detail.
+2015 is the good time to sell property in France, so Take the first step today and a Harrison Brook Adviser will be in touch shortly to understand your selling requirements in greater detail.

 Now is the good time.
 Instability in the Eurozone (Greek crisis, Devaluing Currency, Quantitative easing) means it is a good time to sell property in France and a savvy option for investors to future proof their finances.

 A buoyant housing market and stronger pound, combined with stagnant prices and cheap mortgages in the eurozone, is fuelling a resurgence in Britons and non-Europeans buying overseas.